 Of course, every person inside the helicopter, whether that be the pilot or passengers is expected to wear an aviation headset to protect their hearing.

-Sometimes measures are taken to reduce the noise heard inside a helicopter.
+Measures are sometimes taken to reduce the noise heard inside a helicopter.

 If we take Marine One, which the president of the USA travels in, soundproofing is used in an attempt to dull the sound as much as possible.